 The company aims to translate its unique scientific insights in myeloid cell biology and immune inhibitory receptors to discover and develop first-in-class biotherapeutics that disarm immune suppression in the tumor microenvironment.
 Immune-Onc has a promising pipeline with a current focus on targeting the Leukocyte Immunoglobulin-Like Receptor subfamily B (LILRB) of myeloid checkpoints.
 Their lead candidate, called IO-202, has entered a phase 1 clinical trial for the treatment of advanced acute myeloid leukemia and chronic myelomonocytic leukemia (NCT0437243).
 IO-202 is a first-in-class monoclonal antibody that antagonizes LILRB4 with high binding affinity and specificity.
 It has broad potential in both blood cancers and solid tumors.
 The U.S. Food and Drug Administration granted IO-202 Orphan Drug Designation status for treatment of AML in October 2020.

-In addition to their lead drug candidate, Immune-Onc has three other programs at the preclinical stage.
+In addition to their lead drug candidate, Immune-Onc has one program (IO-108) in the clinic (NCT05054348) for solid tumors and other programs are at the preclinical stage.

 For more information about Immune-Onc, visit www.immune-onc.com.

 - Oct 13, 2021 - announced that the first patient has been dosed in the first-in-human clinical trial of IO-108, a novel antagonist antibody targeting the myeloid checkpoint Leukocyte Immunoglobulin-Like Receptor B2 (LILRB2) for the treatment of solid tumors.